ivanf-nz/homelab/README.md

 These models were built using base measurements and STLs provided by:

 - [Raspberry Pi 10-inch Rack Mount by esluyter](https://www.printables.com/model/1185545-raspberry-pi-3b4b5b-10-inch-rack-mount) – used for Pi alignment and sizing
 - [Modular 10-inch Rack by MickMake](https://www.printables.com/model/1090551-modular-10-inch-server-rack-reworked/files) – used for the blank 1U rack faceplates and the overall rack frame
-- [RackStuds by Eirik Jeppesen](https://www.printables.com/model/1233475-rackstuds-for-m6-106-racks/files) - used for the 3d printed M6 screws because proper server rack screws are very expensive
+- [RackStuds by Eirik Jeppesen](https://www.printables.com/model/1233475-rackstuds-for-m6-106-racks/files) – used for the 3D-printed M6 screws because proper server rack screws are very expensive

 ---